USDepartmentofLabor/ui-claimant-experience-pilot/docs/a11y-testing-instructions.md

   - all functionality available by mouse is also available by keyboard
   - If focus can be moved to a part of the content, it can also be moved away
   - navigate using tab, tab+shift, arrow keys, and enter
+  - Inputs should use constraints (e.g. `type`, `inputmode`, `maxlength`, or JS-based where more appropriate/maintainable) as often as possible to avoid relying on validation error messages
+  - Before the first form submit (clicking "Next" button), there is no per-field "onblur" validation.
+On submit ("Next" click), validate the entire form.
+If there are any errors, show validation summary and announce via `role=alert`, and set focus on first input with an error.
+After that, validation occurs on per-field focus change.
+  - Both "Back" button and "Save and exit" link are navigation only and do not trigger any validation.

 - [ ] Check the VoiceOver **rotary menu** ([instructions](https://github.com/trussworks/accessibility/blob/master/README.md#how-to-use-the-rotor-menu)):